 We made this handy video to help explain how to use the Cancer Support Map:

-The Cancer Support map is designed to be as convenient as possible.
+The Cancer Support Map directory is designed to be as convenient as possible.
 We’ve made it easy to use so that when you and your loved ones need help the most, it’s available to you instantly.

 And, if you’ve used a cancer support service before, or know of a fantastic organisation in your area, you can add it to the database yourself!
 That way, everyone will be able to find it, too.